Remote Desktop Protocol: Version 7.0

 This version was released to manufacturing in July 2009 and is included with Windows Server 2008 R2, as well as with Windows 7.
 With this release, also changed from Terminal Services to Remote Desktop Services.
 This version has new functions such as Windows Media Player redirection, bidirectional audio, multi-monitor support, Aero glass support, enhanced bitmap acceleration, Easy Print redirection, Language Bar docking.
-The RDP 7.0 client is available on Windows XP SP3 and Windows Vista SP1/SP2 through KB969084.
-The RDP 7.0 client is not officially supported on Windows Server 2003 x86 and Windows Server 2003 / Windows XP Professional x64 editions.
+The RDP 7.0 client is available on Windows XP SP3 and Windows Vista SP1/SP2 through KB969084, and is not officially supported on Windows Server 2003 x86 and Windows Server 2003 / Windows XP Professional x64 editions.
+It is also not officially supported on Windows Server 2008.

 Most RDP 7.0 features like Aero glass remote use, bidirectional audio, Windows Media Player redirection, multiple monitor support and Remote Desktop Easy Print are only available in Windows 7 Enterprise or Ultimate editions.

 Version 7.1

 Release 7.1 of RDP was included with Windows 7 Service Pack 1 and Windows Server 2008 R2 SP1 in 2010.
 It introduced RemoteFX, which provides virtualized GPU support and host-side encoding.